jmdx/cryptosmelt/README.md

 *Nightly is needed because of the dependency upon [mithril's](https://github.com/Ragnaroek/mithril) Cryptonight hash implementation.*

-Then install InfluxDB 1.4 via the instructions at https://docs.influxdata.com/influxdb/v1.4/introduction/installation/
+Then install InfluxDB 1.4 via the instructions [here.](https://docs.influxdata.com/influxdb/v1.4/introduction/installation/) At the time of writing, Windows binaries are not listed in influxdb's documentation, but can be found [on their download page.](https://portal.influxdata.com/downloads)

 Finally, checkout this repo and enter your pool wallet address (currently Aeon-only) as `pool_wallet` in `config.toml`.
 Then execute `cargo run` and the server will listen on the ports configured in that file.